MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 When you select **Create**, one of the following pages appear:
 - The enhanced email template editor page, if your admin has enabled the [enhanced email template editor option](cs_email_template_builder.md) in Power Apps.
-- The default email template editor page, if your admin hasn't enabled the enhanced email template editor option in Power Apps.
+- The default email template editor page, if your admin hasn't enabled the [enhanced email template editor option](cs_email_template_builder.md) in Power Apps.

 ### Enhanced email template editor overview

    ![Create a new email template.](media\email-template-enh.png "Start  with a blank template option") You can do the following actions:

-- specify the template details and the subject line on the **Template** tab, .
+- specify the template details and the subject line in the **Template** tab, .
-- design and customize an email template on the **Editor** tab.
+- design and customize an email template in the **Editor** tab.
 For more information, see: [Customize an email template using the Editor](cs-template-options.md)
-- include attachments to your template on the **Attachments** tab.
+- include attachments to your template in the **Attachments** tab.

 ### Default email template editor overview